CSE-SUMMER-TRAINING/final-code/README.md

 ## Features Of The Program
 ### Halls Distribution
 ### observers distribution over halls:
-***this part must be runned after the halls part***<br />
- what this part do:
+***this part must be runned after the halls part*** what this part do***
     -take the halls data form halls part and where each degree in the collage will be examed.
     -take the exam time table from the user .
     - do some validation on the gathered data then start solving the problem.
     - display the solution on the screen u can change things in it then save it as you like but the rightness of the anwser is on you.